Wednesday, 7:00 pm EDT November 10, 2021

 “Empathetic, riveting, and authentic,” writes author Laura Dave of We Are Not Like Them, the triumphant novel from Christine Pride and Jo Piazza.
 Told through alternating perspectives, the novel is an evocative exploration of race in America and the love that keeps us going.
-Pride, a columnist and publishing veteran, and Piazza, an award-winning journalist, joined us to discuss their novel, conversations on race, and the path forward with moderator Chitra Aiyar.
+Pride, a columnist and publishing veteran, and Piazza, an award-winning journalist, join us to discuss their novel, conversations on race, and the path forward with moderator Chitra Aiyar.

 We Are Not Like Them